-In the modern era characterized by rapid technological advancement and constantly evolving lifestyles, dependence solely on conventional classroom-based education is often inadequate to satisfy the diverse learning needs of students [2].
+In the modern era characterized by rapid technological advancement and constantly evolving lifestyles, dependence solely on conventional classroom-based education is often inadequate to satisfy the diverse learning needs of students [3].
 The rising demand for education that is flexible, easily accessible, and economically viable has significantly accelerated the adoption and growth of Knowledge Nest systems.
-One of the major reasons for the necessity of Knowledge Nest lies in its capability to eliminate geographical constraints, enabling learners from distant and underserved regions to obtain quality education without the limitations of physical attendance [5].
+One of the major reasons for the necessity of Knowledge Nest lies in its capability to eliminate geographical constraints, enabling learners from distant and underserved regions to obtain quality education without the limitations of physical attendance [4].
 Knowledge Nest platforms facilitate self-paced learning, allowing individuals to progress according to their own learning speed, availability, and personal commitments, which is especially advantageous for working professionals, distance learners, and part-time students.
 Additionally, these systems support a wide range of multimedia learning resources, including videos, animations, audio materials, and interactive assessments, which contribute to improved engagement, deeper understanding, and higher knowledge retention when compared to traditional text-oriented instructional methods.
 Another significant aspect highlighting the importance of e-learning is its scalability.
-Educational institutions can reach and educate a large number of learners at the same time without investing in additional physical infrastructure or classroom facilities.
-Furthermore, during global emergencies and unexpected disruptions such as the COVID-19 pandemic, e-learning systems proved to be indispensable in sustaining academic activities and ensuring uninterrupted educational continuity [4].
+Educational institutions can reach and educate many learners at the same time without investing in additional physical infrastructure or classroom facilities.
+Furthermore, during global emergencies and unexpected disruptions, such as the COVID-19 pandemic, e-learning systems proved to be indispensable in sustaining academic activities and ensuring uninterrupted educational continuity [5].
 Additionally, e-learning platforms provide real-time tracking, analytics, and feedback, which help educators identify areas of improvement and personalize learning experiences.
 Overall, the need for e learning is driven by the evolving educational landscape, where technology enhances access, quality, and effectiveness of learning for all.

 LITERATURE SURVEY

 Online learning has transformed significantly over the past two decades.
 What began as simple file-sharing systems has now evolved into comprehensive Learning Management Systems (LMS) that support real time interaction, personalized learning paths, progress tracking, and detailed analytics.
-According to (Allen and Seaman (2017)) [2], more than 30% of U.S. college students were taking at least one online course even before the COVID-19 pandemic, highlighting the growing shift towards digital education.
-Multiple research studies underline the key advantages of e-learning platforms, including cost effectiveness, accessibility, flexibility, and scalability [5].
-Learners are able to study according to their own pace, access learning materials at any time, and review lessons whenever required, which contributes to better academic performance and understanding.
+According to Allen and Seaman (2017) [3], more than 30% of U.S. college students were taking at least one online course even before the COVID-19 pandemic, highlighting the growing shift towards digital education.
+Multiple research studies underline the key advantages of e-learning platforms, including cost effectiveness, accessibility, flexibility, and scalability [4].
+Learners can study according to their own pace, access learning materials at any time, and review lessons whenever required, which contributes to better academic performance and understanding.
 Educational institutions also gain advantages by expanding their reach to a broader learner base without the necessity of increasing physical infrastructure.
-Widely recognized Learning Management System (LMS) platforms such as Moodle, Canvas, and Blackboard are extensively adopted by universities across the globe.
+Widely recognized Learning Management System (LMS) platforms, such as Moodle, Canvas, and Blackboard, are extensively adopted by universities across the globe.
 Despite their popularity, these platforms often involve complex setup procedures and demand considerable technical expertise for effective administration and customization.
 As a result, smaller institutions, independent educators, and self-directed learners require simpler and more accessible e-learning solutions.
 The proposed Knowledge Nest system addresses this requirement by offering a user-friendly, web-based learning platform.
-It streamlines processes such as content delivery, assignment monitoring, and user administration, thereby making digital education more accessible, efficient, and practical, particularly in educational settings with limited resources [7].
+It streamlines processes, such as content delivery, assignment monitoring, and user administration, thereby making digital education more accessible, efficient, and practical, particularly in educational settings with limited resources [6].

 PROPOSED SYSTEM

-The Knowledge Nest is a comprehensive web based education platform designed to deliver, manage, and monitor digital learning experiences.
-It serves as an all-in-one solution that bridges the gap between conventional classroom teaching and modern online education by providing essential tools for both instructors and learners [9].
+The Knowledge Nest is a comprehensive web-based education platform designed to deliver, manage, and monitor digital learning experiences.
+It serves as an all-in-one solution that bridges the gap between conventional classroom teaching and modern online education by providing essential tools for both instructors and learners [7].